Benchmarking Analytical Query Processing in Intel SGXv2: Composing Operators in Queries

-Finally, we investigate the performance of our optimized join and scan operators in a query plan requiring materialization of intermediate results.
-The goals of this experiment are twofold.
-First, we investigate if the effect of the unrolling and instruction reordering optimization is still relevant in the bigger picture.
-Second, we investigate if the overall query execution performance in an SGXv2 enclave is competitive with the native setting outside of single-operator benchmarks.
+Finally, we investigate the performance of our optimized join and scan operators when composed in query plans.
+The goals of this experiment are threefold.
+First, we examine if the effect of the unrolling and instruction reordering optimization is still relevant in the bigger picture.
+Second, we investigate the influence of result materialization and TPC-H data characteristics (different table sizes, wider SIMD-scan input values, selective joins, and different payload data) on performance.
+Third, we assess if the overall query execution performance in an SGXv2 enclave is competitive with the native setting.

-For this evaluation we used TPC-H Queries 3, 10, 12, and 19 as workload and the TPC-H data at scale factor 10 as input.
-The queries mainly consist of scans and joins.
-To simplify the setup, we remove all other operators, replace the final aggregation with count(*), and represent dates and categorical strings as integers, mimicking the the evaluation setup for CrkJoin~\cite{maliszewskiCrackingLikeJoinTrusted2023}.
-All operators and queries are implemented in our C++ framework.
-In order to simplify the analysis of operator runtimes, there is no pipelining in our implementation; i.e., each operator fully materializes its output.
-This scheme is also used in existing DBMSs such as MonetDB.
-The queries are executed using the optimized RHO join and all 16 cores available on one hardware socket.
+For this evaluation, we used TPC-H queries 3, 10, 12, and 19 as workload because these queries mainly consist of scans and joins.
+We run the queries with the TPC-H data at scale factor 10 and 100 as input.
+To see the effects of the operators investigated in this paper more clearly, we remove all other operators, replace the final aggregation with count(*), and represent dates and categorical strings as integers, mimicking the evaluation setup for CrkJoin~\cite{maliszewskiCrackingLikeJoinTrusted2023}.
+All operators and queries are implemented in our C++ framework and compiled before execution.
+The queries are implemented using the optimized RHO join from \cref{sec:join}.
+All 16 cores available on one hardware socket are used for parallelism.

-The results in \cref{fig:full-query} show that the optimizations introduced in the previous sections indeed result in performance improvements on the query level and reduce the query runtime by \qty{7}{\percent} (Q19) to \qty{30}{\percent} (Q12) compared to the unoptimized version.
-Compared to the execution on the native CPU, the overhead of running the queries in SGX enclaves is reduced from \qty{42}{\percent} on average to \qty{15}{\percent}.
+The results in \cref{fig:full-query} show that the optimizations introduced in the previous sections (settings annotated with O) indeed result in performance improvements on the query level and reduce the query runtime by \qty{12}{\percent} (Q19, SF10) to \qty{39}{\percent} (Q12, SF10) compared to the unoptimized version.
+Compared to the execution on the native CPU, the overhead of running the queries in SGX enclaves is reduced from \qty{38}{\percent} on average to \qty{14}{\percent}.
 As expected, scan \& selection performance is very similar across settings.
 Therefore, the performance difference between the enclave and native setup primarily originates from the join implementation.
-Overall, this experiment underscores that using state-of-the-art operator implementations combined with SGXv2-specific optimizations allows for near-native performance even when executed within an SGXv2 enclave.
+Result materialization and the data characteristics of TPC-H do not introduce unexpected performance differences between native and SGXv2 execution.